 Less common but not unheard of by any means is a condition known as in-growing eyelids.
 This problem is common to certain breeds, as it is hereditary, but it can also occur if your dog suffers from ongoing inflammation.
 In this disorder the eyelids turn inward, which causes the lashes to scratch the eyeball, potentially resulting in ulcers and other issues.
 This is terribly uncomfortable for your dog and it can lead to serious vision problems.
 But there are medicinal treatments and even a simple surgery to correct the problem, so there’s no reason for your best friend to suffer.

 Of course, you can prevent and correct some problems with eye protection.
-You can order goggles or therapeutic soft contact lenses online (yup, they make contacts for dogs), although your regular insurance for contact lenses won’t cover any for your dog.
+You can order goggles or therapeutic soft contact lenses online, although your regular insurance for contact lenses won’t cover any for your dog.
 But normally your best friend will only wear them while his eye heals anyway.
 Your best bet, in any case, is to prevent any ocular issues through a healthy diet, vitamin supplements, and regular cleanings and check-ups, especially for breeds that are prone to vision problems.